-There are a number of known problems with Perl on EBCDIC platforms.
+There are several known problems with Perl on EBCDIC platforms.
 If you want to use Perl there, send email to perlbug@perl.org.

 In earlier versions, when byte and character data were concatenated, the new string was sometimes created by decoding the byte strings as ISO 8859-1 (Latin-1), even if the old Unicode string used EBCDIC.